macs30123-s23/final-project-ayako/README.md

-# Product level analysis of Japan's trade statistics
+# Product level analysis of Japan's trade elasticities

  As a part of MACS30123 Large-Scale Computing for the Social Sciences, this personal project works on Japanese Trade Statistics and conducts